Ghabriel99/Ghabriel99/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-<h4> My name is Ghabriel and i'm 24 years old.
-Actually i am focusing in Fullstack devolopment using Java, Spring Boot, Spring Security, Spring web, API's REST and front end framework Angular.</h4>
+<h4> My name is Ghabriel, I'm 24 years old and I love to learn/study technologies.</h4>

 - 🤔 &nbsp; Exploring new technologies and oportunities.
 - 🎓 &nbsp; Creating